Smith, Zadie. Swing Time. Penguin (in Canada Hamish Hamilton). 2016. F;11/16.

 In some cases the problems in, I guess, the second quarter of the book didn’t amount to more than editorial mistakes and in others just subtly odd references.
 But in still others like the sex games elementary school kids were playing with such confidence and best friend Tracy’s precocious power trips the incongruity came from what I imagined was just lack of attention.
 Dave Eggers commented about Wallace’s Infinite Jest that there wasn’t a single lazy sentence.
 Here I found quite a few and I started to worry that Ms Smith was losing her way a bit.

-There is some spectacular and really charming writing: the little child afraid of the toilet in uncle Lambert’s chaotic home, children being the only ones comfortable with real ambiguity, and several gorgeous deft cameos qualify.
+There is though some spectacular and really charming writing: the little child afraid of the toilet in uncle Lambert’s chaotic home, children being the only ones comfortable with real ambiguity, and several gorgeous deft cameos qualify.
 The cameos all represent ridiculous narcissistic self-absorbed men: the pizza-employer, Bachir the vacantly bombastic businessman in an African café, and the guy who was probably the narrator’s first lover.
 She “thought he was the most beautiful man in the world” and “he thought so too”.
 The serious male characters, a subsequent lover and a brilliant but romantically unrealistic friend, also feel real but they are dramatically peripheral.

 It’s two women, and their relationship with the narrator, that live at the story’s heart.
 The childhood friend and lifelong nemesis Tracy and the employer Aimee both feel to me like Ferrante’s Lila, inspiring that same helpless love, admiration, envy, vulnerability, and hatred in someone like the narrator who “had always tried to attach (herself) to the light of other people, and… had never had any light of (her) own” and who tries to emulate her hero Fred Astaire believing that “it was important to treat (herself) as a kind of stranger”.